Sasha Stefanovic

 Aleksandar "Sasha" Stefanovic (Александар "Саша" Стефановић; born November 29, 1998) is a Serbian-American former professional basketball player.
 He played college basketball for the Purdue Boilermakers.
-He is now an Assistant Coach for Purdue basketball.
+He is now an assistant coach for Purdue.

 High school career

 Stefanovic attended Crown Point High School and played alongside future Indiana player Grant Gelon.
 Stefanovic averaged 15.4 points, 7 rebounds, and 3.7 assists per game as a junior, earning First Team All-Region honors.
 In the 2016 Class 4A Crown Point Sectional championship game against Valparaiso High School, he hit a three-pointer at the end of regulation in a 59–54 double-overtime victory and recorded 18 points.
 As a senior, Stefanovic averaged 20 points, 7 rebounds and 2.1 assists per game on a team that finished with a 22–4 record and won the Duneland Athletic Conference title.
 He was named The Times of Northwest Indiana Player of the Year.
 Stefanovic finished as the school's all-time leading scorer with 1,385 points.
 A three-star recruit, he received scholarship offers from Loyola–Chicago, Northern Iowa, Valparaiso, Evansville, DePaul and Xavier and also was recruited by Purdue, though Matt Painter admitted the team did not have a scholarship and suggested he attend prep school.
 In February 2017, a scholarship became available after Basil Smotherman's departure, and Stefanovic committed to playing college basketball for Purdue.